Structural Commissioning – To help verify structural integrity

 Q: Why is structural commissioning necessary?

 A: ASCE 7-16 now has performance metrics as part of the design requirements.
 It also references the methods to use to take the measurements.
-It is an important validation step for any structure to prove it was built as required.
+ASCE 11-99 provides various methods for conducting a Load Test.
+It is an important validation step for any structure to prove it was built as required and has the capacity needed as the structure ages.

 Q: How is it accomplished?

 A: Professionals trained in taking dynamic measurements are sent to each site with the correct equipment.
-Measurements are taken at specific locations for a preset duration and sent back to the experts for analysis.
+Measurements are taken at specific locations for a preset duration to meet QA/QC requirements.
+Data is sent back to the experts for analysis.
 The experts should be companies with a proven track record of having the skill set of advanced structural dynamics, and have performed the analysis in the past.

 Q: Does Structural Commissioning verify that every part of the structure is compliant?

 A: No. It give an accurate assessment of the overall holistic building performance.
-Additional measurements or testing for specific elements can be used to validate portions of the buildings such as floor vibrations and other performance aspects.
+Additional measurements or testing for specific elements or local areas can be used to validate portions of the buildings such as floor vibrations and other performance aspects.

 Q: Is it expensive?

-A: The technologies that we have today allow for these measurements to be taken quickly and at a cost-effective matter.
+A: The technologies that we have today allow for these measurements to be taken quickly and in a cost-effective matter.
 The costs are well within reason based on efficiencies created with advanced technology.

 Q: What companies have used Structural Commissioning and why?